IsaShaikh/Love-Calculator/README.md

 ## 🎯 Purpose
 Although the concept of the app is playful and purely random, the project primarily focuses on demonstrating how to integrate **Lottie animations** into Java applications to enhance user experience and interface design.

+`Why Lottie Animations?`

+Lottie animations are far superior to GIFs or videos for UI design because they are:

+📉 Smaller in size – Lottie files are vector-based and significantly lighter compared to GIFs or videos.

+🎨 Scalable without losing quality – Animations stay crisp at any screen resolution.

+⚡ Performance-efficient – They render quickly and do not cause lag, providing a smoother user experience.

+🔄 Easily customizable – Lottie files can be edited directly or modified dynamically through code.

 ## 🛠️ Technologies Used
 - **Java** – Core application logic
 - **Lottie** – For interactive and dynamic UI animations